 Imgimgimg Photos: Stephen Cass

 The Altairduino improves at the original Altair in two critical respects.
 First, it offers cutting-edge interface options.
 You can connect an antique-school terminal using an optional DB-nine connector (which I will stipulate needs to be known as a DE-nine connector nicely, so do want to send me letters this time!).
-Still, you could also use a tender terminal going for walks on a computer via a USB connection, or maybe Bluetooth.
+Still, you could also use a tender terminal for walks on a computer via a USB connection or maybe Bluetooth.

 You do the initial configuration of the Altairduino via USB.
 The commands are written for Microsoft Windows, so I had to perform a little poking across the Altairduino web page boards to determine how to get my Mac to talk to the USB interface.
 Setting the baud fee to 115200 while launching the “display screen” terminal command did the trick, and as soon as I set the Bluetooth connection up as the strength-on default, it became all easy sailing.